postyou/contao-wrapper_tags/README.md

 - open many divs (or other html tags) in one wrapper element, all by just clicking
 - close those divs using one or many wrapper elements
-- resulting structure with colors
+- resulting structure in colors
 - get precise validation info of resulting structure

 ## Example screenshots